Dark haired Teen girl in striped sweater on couch with laptop, planner, blanket

 Spring College Planning Checklist for High School Juniors

-The second half of junior year is the time to start planning for college.
-Here's how you can prepare for college app season during the spring and into summer.
+The second half of junior year is when to really start planning for college.
+Here's how you can prepare for application season this spring and summer.

 Your quick spring college planning checklist